OpenCatalogi/publiccode-action/README.md

 We follow the "get data from the source" principle, in practice for this action that means that we set the repository as the source.
 So any settings in the repository (e.g. name and description) will overwrite the values already pressent in your publiccode.

 Please note that this action does not handle errors or exceptions while reading metadata or writing to publiccode.yaml.
 You should ensure that your repository is properly set up to avoid any issues.
 For example, make sure that your repository name and description are not empty.

+## Maintainers
+This software is maintained by [Conduction b.v.](https://conduction.nl/)

+## License
+© 2023 Conduction B.V.

+Licensed under the EUPL.
+The version control system provides attribution for specific lines of code.

+## Remarks
+This GitHub Action is published in the GitHub Marketplace.
+As such, you can find the [Terms of Service here]().
+Also, [here]() you can find the GitHub Marketplace Developer Agreement.